ZcashFoundation/zebra/book/src/user/lightwalletd.md

 The above command places the generated `zebrad.toml` config file in the default preferences directory of Linux.
 For other OSes default locations [see here](https://docs.rs/dirs/latest/dirs/fn.preference_dir.html).

-Tweak the following options in order to prepare for lightwalletd setup.
+Tweak the following option in order to prepare for lightwalletd setup.

 ### RPC section
 [#rpc-section]: #rpc-section